German conservatives split by search for Merkel's successor | DW | 13.04.2021

-The stand-off in the conservative alliance of CDU and CSU is coming to a head this week.
-In a show of loyalty each party supports its own leader as chancellor candidate, so long-term prospects are in the balance.
+The standoff in the alliance of the CDU and CSU is coming to a head this week.
+In a show of loyalty, each party supports its own leader as chancellor candidate.
+The alliance's long-term prospects are in the balance.

-The race to succeed Angela Merkel as the 2021 candidate for Germany's biggest political bloc has come down to two men, who happen to be the two most powerful state premiers in Germany: North Rhine-Westphalia's Armin Laschet and Bavaria's Markus Söder.
-The stakes could not be higher, since whoever wins this week would likely become the favorite to be Germany's next chancellor in September.
+The race to succeed Angela Merkel as the 2021 chancellor candidate for Germany's biggest political bloc has come down to the two men who also happen to be the two most powerful state premiers in Germany: North Rhine-Westphalia's Armin Laschet and Bavaria's Markus Söder.
+The stakes could not be higher.
+Whoever wins this week would likely become the favorite to be Germany's next chancellor after September.

-Their personalities are different: Laschet, much like Merkel, has built a reputation on careful compromise in his premiership of North Rhine-Westphalia, a huge state that is home to almost a quarter of the German population.
+Their personalities are different.
+Laschet, much like Merkel, has built a reputation on careful compromise in his premiership of North Rhine-Westphalia, a huge state that is home to almost a quarter of Germany's population.
 He is a staunch CDU loyalist, who for many years was seen as Merkel's ally, defending her less popular policies.

-Söder's political career, meanwhile, has largely been defined by his bitter rivalry with his predecessor as Bavarian state premier, Horst Seehofer.
-During the coronavirus pandemic, however, Söder carved out a profile as an independent premier who was the first to declare a state of emergency in his state last year.
+Söder's political career, meanwhile, has largely been defined by his bitter rivalry with his predecessor as Bavaria's state premier: Horst Seehofer.
+During the coronavirus pandemic, however, Söder carved out a profile as an independent premier who was the first to declare a state of emergency in his state in 2020.

 Söder also has the advantage of party unity and unequivocal support in his home state.
 Laschet, meanwhile, has only been CDU leader for three months and had to get through an uncomfortably close CDU leadership election in January.

-Though the CDU leadership was keen to present a show of unanimity, rumors and media reports suggest that many of the CDU rank-and-file think they have a better chance of winning with Söder as the candidate.
+Though the CDU leadership was keen to present a show of unanimity, rumors and media reports suggest that many rank-and-file members think that they have a better chance of winning with Söder as the candidate.
 One regional CDU branch, representing the state of Berlin, has already publicly declared its preference for Söder, and he has vocal supporters in other regional CDU groups.
 So, observers say, time is on the Bavarian's side.

-Peter Altmaier, another CDU heavyweight and current German Economy Minister, suggested on Monday that the deal was far from done: "It doesn't matter so much what the presidiums of the CDU and the CSU say, because the presidiums always get behind their leaders," he told the RTL/ntv TV channel.
+Peter Altmaier, another CDU heavyweight and Germany's current economy minister, suggested on Monday that the deal was far from done: "It doesn't matter so much what the presidiums of the CDU and the CSU say, because the presidiums always get behind their leaders," he told the RTL/ntv TV channel.
 "It matters that we find a solution that can be supported by broad sections of the Union."

 For many outsiders, the alliance between a national party and a single regional party seems odd, and it means that, when the CDU/CSU is in power, leaders who have only been elected in one state are suddenly elevated to Cabinet positions.